HellYard/Cell/language/documentation/Modifiers/Numerical/Numerical.md

 Numerical Modifiers
 ===============
-Numerical Modifiers are modifiers that can only be applied to numerical variable types.
+Numerical Modifiers are modifiers that can only be applied to numerical values.

 Navigation
 ---------------